LewisResearchGroup/ProteomicsQC/docs/datalake.md

 # The datalake

 The datalake is the central data storage of the proteomics pipelines framework.
 Its location is shared with the web-site and celery workers.
+The location of the data lake on the host system can be controled with the `DATALAKE=/var/www/html/omics/datalake` variable in the `.env` file.

 ```
 /var/www/html/omics/datalake/